brendanhasz/probflow/docs/ug_fitting.rst

     Tracing during model is not yet implemented when using PyTorch as the backend.
 Hopefully will be implemented soon!

+It's much easier to debug models in eager mode, since you can step through your own code using `pdb <https://docs.python.org/3/library/pdb.html>`_, instead of trying to step through the tensorflow or pytorch compilation functions.

 However, eager mode is used for all other ProbFlow functionality (e.g.
-``model.predict``).
+:meth:`.Model.predict`, :meth:`.Model.predictive_sample`,
+:meth:`.Model.metric`, :meth:`.Model.posterior_sample`, etc).
 If you want an optimized version of one of ProbFlow's inference-time methods, for TensorFlow you can wrap it in a ``tf.function``:

 .. code-block:: python3